Frequently Asked Questions

-10. Why would the city consider financially incentivizing this hotel as opposed to other hotels?
+10. Why would the City consider financially incentivizing this Full-Service Hotel as opposed to other hotels?

 11. Will the business of other hotels in the community be adversely impacted due to this hotel?

-Marriott International is the largest hotel company in the world and has a great reputation for the long term success of their facilities.
+Marriott International is the largest hotel company in the world and has an outstanding reputation for the long-term success of its facilities.
 The project will include a requirement of 4% of annual operating costs to be deposited into a reserve account for future building repairs.
-The improved location on the grounds at MPEC will enhance the city’s ability to generate convention business for the hotel.
-The prior full-service hotels that were in downtown Wichita Falls were either located in a flood plain, difficult to access, or were three blocks from our convention facilities.
+The improved location on the grounds at MPEC will enhance the City’s ability to generate convention business for the hotel.
+The prior full-service hotels that were in downtown Wichita Falls were either located in a flood plain, difficult to access or were three blocks from our MPEC facilities.
 These two hotels were very nice originally, but began to decline when they lost their competitive position to other cities that built true convention hotels.
 That is why it is so critical for our new hotel to be a true extension of MPEC and in the immediate vicinity.
-Otherwise, we really won't gain much competitive position and would not get the Marriott or a nicer full service brand to consider Wichita Falls.
+Otherwise, we really won't gain much competitive position and would not get the Marriott or a nicer full-service brand to consider Wichita Falls.
 Finally, the prior two competing full-service hotels had trouble supporting the size of both of their facilities.
-This Delta by Marriott will only consist of 150 to 200 rooms and should be easily supported financially at 65-70% occupancy rates.
+This Delta by Marriott will only consist of 200 rooms and should be easily supported financially at 65-70% occupancy rates.

 14. How will parking at the MPEC be affected by this hotel?